UniGaussian: Driving Scene Reconstruction from Multiple Camera Models via Unified Gaussian Representations: Conclusion

 {

 }

 \maketitlesupplementary

-This supplementary material is organized as follows: In \cref{sec:exp_setup}, we present more details of the experimental setups; in \cref{sec:implementation_details}, we provide the implementation details of our approach; in \cref{sec:com_fisheyegs}, we present the experimental comparison with Fisheye-GS~\cite{liao2024fisheye}; in \cref{sec:lane_shit}, we present results of novel view synthesis with lane shift; in \cref{sec:lidar_sim}, we discuss the details of our approach to Lidar simulation; in \cref{sec:limitation_future_work}, we discuss the limitation and future work of our approach.
+This supplementary material is organized as follows: in \cref{sec:exp_setup}, we present more details of the experimental setups; in \cref{sec:implementation_details}, we provide the implementation details of our approach; in \cref{sec:com_fisheyegs}, we present the experimental comparison with Fisheye-GS~\cite{liao2024fisheye}; in \cref{sec:lane_shit}, we present results of novel view synthesis with lane shift; in \cref{sec:lidar_sim}, we discuss the details of our approach to Lidar simulation; in \cref{sec:discuss_nerf}, we discuss the key difference between NeRF-based methods and our approach; in \cref{sec:limitation_future_work}, we discuss the limitation and future work of our approach.